 US home construction jumps 15.7 percent in July

-WASHINGTON (AP) — U.S. home construction rebounded in July, rising to an eight-month high and offering hope that housing has regained momentum after two months of declines.
+WASHINGTON (AP) — U.S. home construction rebounded in July, rising to the fastest pace in eight months and offering hope that housing has regained momentum after two months of declines.

-Construction increased 15.7 percent in July to a seasonally adjusted annual rate of 1.09 million homes, the Commerce Department reported Tuesday.
+The Commerce Department says construction increased 15.7 percent in July to a seasonally adjusted annual rate of 1.09 million homes.
 That was the fastest pace since November and followed declines of 4 percent in June and 7.4 percent in May.

 Applications for building permits, considered a good sign of future activity, also showed strength in July, advancing 8.1 percent to an annual rate of 1.05 million, after declines of 3.1 percent in June and 5.1 percent in May.